playcanvas/developer.playcanvas.com/content/en/user-manual/xr/input-sources.md

 ## Ray

 Each input source has a [Ray][2], which has origin where it points from, and direction of pointing.
+Ray is transformed in XR local space, and if camera ancestors are transformed, then ray should be transformed accordingly.
 Some examples of input sources might be, but not limited to:

  * Gaze-based input, such as mobile device which is inserted into Google Cardboard™ style device.
 It will have input source with `targetRayMode` as `pc.XRTARGETRAY_GAZE`, and will originate from viewers position and direct straight where user is facing.
  * Screen-based input, might be available on mobile devices in Augmented Reality session types, where user can interact with virtual world by touchscreen.